-For category B1, B2 and B3, for every aircraft included in the authorization the experience should be on that particular aircraft or on a similar aircraft within the same licence (sub)category.
+For category B1, B2, B2L, B3 and L for every aircraft included in the authorization the experience should be on that particular aircraft or on a similar aircraft within the same licence (sub)category.
 Two aircraft can be considered as similar when they have similar technology, construction and comparable systems, which means equally equipped with the following (as applicable to the licence category):

-- Propulsion systems (piston or turboprop or turbofan or turboshaft or jet-engine or push propellers); and - Flight control systems (only mechanical controls or hydromechanically powered controls); and - Avionic systems (analogue systems or digital systems); and - Structure (manufactured of metal or composite or wood).
+- Propulsion systems (piston or turboprop or turbofan or turboshaft or jet-engine or push propellers); and - Flight control systems (only mechanical controls or hydromechanically powered controls or electromechanically powered controls); and - Avionic systems (analogue systems or digital systems); and - Structure (manufactured of metal or composite or wood).